14 Substitutes for Eggs That Totally Work

 How to Choose a Substitute for Eggs

-The first thing you need to know when choosing an egg substitute is that the egg wears many hats in the kitchen.
-In addition to adding moisture and flavor to baked goods, eggs also play an important role in many recipes as binding and leavening agents.
-As such, before you attempt a swap, it’s important to know what job eggs are doing in the recipe you’re working from.
-Once you have a sense of that, finding a substitute is a piece of cake—namely because you have plenty to choose from.
+The first thing you need to know when choosing an egg substitute is that eggs wear many hats in the kitchen.
+In addition to infusing moisture into various baked goods, eggs can also play an important role as binding, emulsifying and leavening agents, says King Arthur Baking.
+They're also key for texture and appearance for certain recipes.
+So, before you attempt a swap, figure out what job eggs are doing in the recipe you’re working with and choose a substitute that will do the same.

-Let us explain: Flax “eggs,” while not actually eggs, are terrific substitutes for the real thing when you're baking a recipe in which the egg serves as a kind of binder.
-For the equivalent of one regular egg, ground 1 tablespoon of flaxseeds in a food processor and mix it with 3 tablespoons of water until fully combined.
-Then, let it rest for five minutes to thicken before using in a recipe.
-Flax eggs create a slightly nutty flavor, so they're great for recipes where that works, like in whole-grain baked goods (like Ambition Kitchen’s whole wheat sunflower honey oatmeal bread pictured above) and fluffy pancakes.
+Flax “eggs,” while not actually eggs, are terrific substitutes for the real thing when you're baking a recipe in which the egg serves as a binder.
+For the equivalent of one egg, grind 1 tablespoon of flaxseeds in a food processor and mix it with 3 tablespoons of water until fully combined.
+Let it rest for five minutes to thicken before using it in a recipe.
+Flax eggs create a slightly nutty flavor, so they're great for recipes where that works, like in whole-grain baked goods (like Ambition Kitchen’s whole wheat sunflower honey oatmeal bread, pictured above) and fluffy pancakes.

 If you're baking a cake or whipping up a batch of muffins, buttermilk will do the trick.
 This fermented dairy drink adds moisture to baked goods and helps bind ingredients in recipes that already include a leavening agent (baking soda or baking powder, for example).
 For this swap, use ¼ cup buttermilk for every egg the recipe calls for.